 When your bus arrives at the Hilltop, three tour guides will meet you.
 To encourage student involvement, we divide a full bus (52 people) into three smaller groups.
-Teachers/chaperones will be distributed evenly with each of the three groups.
+We request that available chaperones and teachers be distributed with each of the three groups.